PasinduTharinda/PasinduTharinda/README.md

 <h2 align="left">Hi 👋!
-My name is Pasindu Tharinda and I'm a Software Engineer, from Sri Lanka</h2>
+My name is Pasindu Tharinda and I'm a Senior Software Engineer, from Sri Lanka</h2>

 ###